Changing Trustees Without Chaos: How to Ensure a Smooth Transition

 Step 5: First Financial Statement

-The new fiduciary prepares the first monthly or quarterly financial statement and reviews the data quality from the previous provider.
+The new fiduciary prepares the first monthly or quarterly financial statement and reviews the data quality of the previous provider.
 Any anomalies are documented and discussed with you.

 The first month determines whether the new partnership works.
-Read about what you should pay attention to in The First Month After Changing Trustees.
-We explain exactly what happens with bookkeeping, VAT, and annual financial statements in this article.
+Read about what you should look out for in The First Month After Changing Trustees.
+We explain exactly what happens with accounting, VAT, and annual financial statements in this article.

 Conclusion

-Changing trustees takes you a maximum of a few hours—spread out over several weeks.
+Changing trustees will take you no more than a few hours—spread out over several weeks.
 Findea handles the entire handover process, including communication with the previous trustee.